Targeted Admission Scheme (Māori)

 You must identify as Māori and provide your iwi affiliation, your knowledge of te reo, participation in Māori community-based activities and participation in Māori academic programme initiatives for your current year of study.

 There is no direct entry from secondary school into LLB Part II.
 You must first enrol in another university degree programme and also complete all LLB Part I pre-requisite courses.
 Not all students who complete Part I will be able to continue on to LLB Part II.
 Admission to Part II is limited and competitive.
 Your Part I results and results from your other university courses will be used to assess whether or not you will be selected for Part II.
 You will be selected on the basis of academic merit using grades awarded on your previous university studies.
-Special entry schemes for admission are available for domestic students.
+Special entry schemes for admission are available for students applying under the UTAS categories..
 Selection and admission criteria for entry to LLB Part II may change each year